-Nonnative plant cover during Year 1 is required to be less than 5 percent in LBVI habitat.
-In all other habitat types, nonnative plant cover has the following Year 1 performance standards: no more than 25 percent annual herbaceous species/grasses, no more than 15 percent woody species/perennial herbs, and no more than 5 percent Cal-IPC Moderate or High threat invasive species.
-The Year 1 performance standard for nonnative plant cover was achieved for the LBVI, Riparian, RAFSS, and Coast Live Oak Woodland habitats.
-While the CSS habitat met the Year 1 nonnative plant cover performance standard for annual herbaceous species/grasses and woody species/perennial herbs, it had 5.9 percent cover of Cal-IPC Moderate or High threat invasive species.
+Nonnative plant cover during Year 2 is required to be less than 5 percent in LBVI habitat.
+In all other habitat types, nonnative plant cover has the following Year 2 performance standards: no more than 15 percent annual herbaceous species/grasses, no more than 10 percent woody species/perennial herbs, and no more than 3 percent Cal-IPC Moderate or High threat invasive species.
+The Year 2 performance standard for nonnative plant cover was achieved for the LBVI, RAFSS, CSS and Coast Live Oak Woodland habitats.
+While the Riparian habitat met the Year 2 nonnative plant cover performance standard for annual herbaceous species/grasses and woody species/perennial herbs, it had 3.1 percent cover of Cal-IPC Moderate or High threat invasive species, which is only 0.1 percent above the performance standard.
 Ongoing weed abatement efforts in the mitigation areas continues to decrease the level of nonnative and invasive plant species; however, eradication of problematic invasive weeds, such as perennial pepperweed, over large areas can be very difficult without the use of systemic herbicides.